 - The different types of house insurance for unoccupied properties

 - Obtaining an insurance quote for an unoccupied or empty property

 - Insurance for unoccupied properties being renovated

 - Cover for a completely derelict property

 There are many reasons a home may be left completely empty and if that is the case it is extremely important to ensure the correct cover is in place.
 The definition of an “unoccupied property” is extremely broad and covers everything to a house being left empty for two months right through to a home that has never been lived in, for example, a house which is being renovated or even a completely derelict property.

-As this is such a broad term, for the purpose of this article we shall be focusing on properties which are completely empty and require cover.
+As this is such a broad term, for the purpose of this article we shall be focusing on properties which are unoccupied and require cover.
 This means unoccupied residential property insurance, such as buildings which are currently being renovated into homes or completely derelict properties which you have purchased.

 Normally when we purchase home insurance we think of a policy which covers things like an unexpected fire, flood or even theft of possessions (normally covered by home contents insurance).
 The situation with houses or buildings which are totally empty is completely different.
 Some of the situations that can arise in an unoccupied property include:

 - The usual fire, flood and freezing found in normal home cover

 - Theft of building materials and equipment such as tools

 - Vandalism – a huge problem for empty houses and buildings

 - Squatting – another major issue for buildings which are completely empty

 - Building damage – this is damage which is deliberately inflicted on a structure